 The Company has established a Vigil Mechanism for employees, directors and others who are associated with the Company to report to management instances of unethical behavior, actual or suspected fraud or violation of the Company's code of conduct.
 The Policy provides adequate safeguards against victimization of employees/directors who avail the mechanism.
-The Vigil Mechanism also cover the Whistle Blower mechanism aspect as stipulated in Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Vigil Mechanism also cover the Whistle Blower mechanism aspect as stipulated in SEBI Listing Regulations.
 The Company affirms that no person has been denied access to the Audit Committee in this respect.